maxbre/git_how_to/git_how_to.md

 ## check remote repository

-verify the name and address of remote repository
+verify the name and the address of remote repository
 ```
 git remote -v
 ```